angry-tony/A-collection-of-OSS-tools/README.md

 * [chef-attribute-validator](https://github.com/clintoncwolfe/chef-attribute-validator) - Define, enforce, and handle violations of validation rules for Chef node attributes -- `Ruby gem`
 * [chef-consul](https://github.com/samdunne/chef-consul) - Access Consul via Chef's node object -- `Ruby`
 * [chef-guard](https://github.com/xanzy/chef-guard) - feature rich Chef add-on that protects your Chef server from untested and potentially dangerous cookbooks -- `Ruby`
-* [chef-provisioning-docker](https://github.com/chef/chef-provisioning-docker) - Docker provisioning via Chef, official -- `Ruby`
+* [chef-provisioning-docker](https://github.com/chef/chef-provisioning-docker) - Official Chef solution for Docker provisioning -- `Ruby`
 * [chef-relevant-tests](https://github.com/brigade/chef-relevant-tests) - Runs Test Kitchen tests only on the parts of your code that changed (rather than the full suite) -- `Ruby gem`
 * [chef-rewind](https://github.com/thommay/chef-rewind) - Monkeypatch some properties of a resource, during the compile phase, before chef-client actually starts the run phase, for debugging -- `Ruby gem`
 * [chef-whitelist](https://github.com/etsy/chef-whitelist) - Library that enables easy rollout of changes to one or more hosts, by Etsy -- `Ruby`